2020PB/police-brutality/docs/neutrality.md

 This means:

 * No denigrating, dehumanizing or derogatory language towards police or protestors.
-    * Police should be referred to as such, or as "officers," "agents," "sheriffs," or other department-specific terms.
+    * Law enforcement officers should be referred to as such: "officers," "police," "agents," "sheriffs," or other department-specific terms.
+Obviously inflammatory language, like "pigs" or "stormtroopers" should be avoided, as should misleading language like "soldiers."
     * Protestors, unless specifically seen looting, should be referred to as such.
-They should neither be referred to as rioters and vandals, nor as heros, martyrs, or other similar language.
+They should neither be referred to as "rioters," "looters," and "vandals,"" nor as "heros," "martyrs," or other similar language.
-    * No racist, sexist, queerphobic, ableist or any other such derogatory language is permitted.
+    * No racist, sexist, [queerphobic](https://qmunity.ca/wp-content/uploads/2015/03/Queer_Terminology_Web_Version__Sept_2013__Cover_and_pages_.pdf), ableist or any other such derogatory language is permitted.
 * Events should be described without editorialization.
     * There are some terms (see [tags](./docs/tags.md)) allowed that describe physical actions, like shoving or pushing, but inflammatory language should be avoided.
     * This includes terms that presume the motivation of an individual (e.g. officer shoots protestor "for sport.")